lumorow/golang-interview-preparation/OOP/README.md

 Golang does not have inheritance, but uses `inlining`.
 The simplest use case for inheritance is that a child type must have access to the fields and methods of the parent type.
-This is done in Go through inlining.
+This is done in Go through `inlining`.
 The base structure is embedded in the child structure, after which the base fields and methods can be directly accessed by the child structure.

 More details: